Give these players more time and support, urges Arthur

 “We’ve showcased a lot of our young talent, and I think the likes of Shaheen Afridi, Babar Azam, Imam-ul-Haq, Shadab Khan, the list goes on and on.

-“And some of our experienced players, Sarfaraz, Mohammad Hafeez, Imad Wasim, Mohammad Amir, have been outstanding.
+“And some of our experienced players, Sarfraz, Mohammad Hafeez, Imad Wasim, Mohammad Amir, have been outstanding.

 “A lot of the time, you guys don’t see what goes on in the dressing room.
 You don’t see all the time that goes on in the net session.
 The desire these guys have got to improve and become the best they can be, the passion they have for their country is something that is second to none.
 Pakistan cricket is in safe hands with these young players.
 I’m sure they’ll go from strength to strength.”

-Pakistan captain Sarfaraz Ahmed has been under a lot of criticism especially in the aftermath of the team’s defeat against India at Old Trafford.
-Bu Arthur threw his weight behind Sarfaraz.
+Pakistan captain Sarfraz Ahmed has been under a lot of criticism especially in the aftermath of the team’s defeat against India at Old Trafford.
+Bu Arthur threw his weight behind Sarfraz.

 Pakistan went into their final group game against Bangladesh needing a big win by 300 plus runs to qualify for the semis.
 Did they even talk about the possibility of achieving such a result?